First Home Owner Grant Checklist

 Recent Utility Bill (25 points)

-Gas, electricity, or phone bill less than 3 months old showing your current address.
+Gas, electricity, or phone bill less than 3 months old, showing your current address.

-Section 2: Residency & Citizenship Proof
+Section 2: Residency and Citizenship Proof

 Proof of Australian Citizenship or Permanent Residency